RopleyIT/InvoluteGears/README.md

 on the undercut parts for some of their rotation, and will run unevenly and noisily.
 Ideally this ratio should be above about 1.1 for smooth handover between teeth.

+`gears -c [output-file-path] [angle1,angle2 ... angleN] [teeth1,teeth2 ... teethM]`

+Creates a table of data for the gears whose pressure angles and tooth counts have been specified in the comma-separated arguments after the output filename.
+Table data is as for the `-C` option described above, but with selected pressure angles and tooth counts.
+Note that the pressure angles are specified in tenths of a degree.

+Example: `gears -c geardata.txt 145,200 10,12,15,45,48,50`

+Computes the tables for the 14.5 and 20 degree pressure angles, for all gear tooth counts in the list of values supplied as the second parameter.
+Contact ratios are between the gears specified in the list of tooth counts.